 Saturdays + Sundays 9-4 each day.

-Price per couple.
+Price per family.
 Includes home study workbook that will be mailed to you before the class.

 Log in details about your specific class will be emailed to you the week of class.
 We use the Zoom platform and you can join from a phone, tablet, or computer.
 You have the option to join your audio or video.